sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 #### **2.4.3 Support for common implementations**

-Specific data, such as File System Input/Output (FS IO) Reads/Writes, can be uniformly collected regardless of the storage disk type, as it is extracted from files generated by the Linux Kernel.
-To streamline the process of gathering this information, we propose the implementation of a new parent class, denoted as `StorageCommon()`, from which classes such as SsdUtil, EmmcUtil, USBUtil, and NVMUtil would inherit.
-This proposed class will reside in the `src/sonic-platform-common/sonic_platform_base/sonic_ssd` directory, within the file named `storage_common.py`.
-The `StorageCommon()` class will have the following methods:
+Specific data, such as Filesystem Input/Output (FS IO) Reads/Writes, can be uniformly collected regardless of the storage disk type, as it is extracted from files generated by the Linux Kernel.
+To streamline the process of gathering this information, we propose the implementation of a new parent class `StorageCommon()`, from which classes such as SsdUtil, EmmcUtil, USBUtil, and NVMUtil would inherit in addition to `SsdBase` (to be renamed `StorageBase`).
+This proposed class will reside in the `src/sonic-platform-common/sonic_platform_base/sonic_ssd` directory, in `storage_common.py`.
+The `StorageCommon()` class will have the following functions:

 ```
-def __set_host_partition(self, diskdev):
+def _parse_fsstats_file(self):
     """
-    internal function to fetch SONiC partition
+    Function to parse a file containing the previous latest FS IO Reads/Writes values from a file (more on this in the subsequent section) and saves it to member variables

+    Args: None

+    Returns: None

+    """

+def _update_fsstats_file(self, value, attr):
+    """
+    Function to update the latest FS IO Reads/Writes (fs_reads/writes + corresponding value parsed from /proc/diskstats) to the disk's fsstats file

+    Args: value, 'R' or 'W' to indicate which field to update in the file

     Returns:
-        The partition containing `/host` mount, or 'N/A' if not found
-    Args:
         N/A
     """